iugamarian/links/README.md

 (maximum 400 kB/s when there are a lot of image changes, 5 kB/s at a static image with blinking cursor)

-(Raspberry Pi 2 CPU at 20 % at maximum, but that's also because of the program changing the image)
+(Raspberry Pi 2 CPU at 34 % at maximum, but that's also because of the program changing the image)

+# Autostart a program in LXDE

+Right click - add on desktop

+file manager - ctrl + h

+cd ./config

+mkdir autostart

+Drag and drop from the desktop in autostart.